ntu-nail/CE7455/README.md

 - There will be a final project contributing to the remaining 50% of the total course-work assessment.
   - ***2–4*** people per group
   - Project proposal: ***5%***, presentation: ***10%***, report: ***35%***
-- The project will be a group or individual work depending on the student’s preference.
-Students will be graded individually.
-The final project presentation will ensure the student’s understanding of the project
+- The project will be a group work.
+Students will be graded individually, depending on the contribution to the group.
+The final project presentation will ensure the student’s understanding of the project.

 # Course Prerequisites